-Post-graduate year 1 trainees are entitled to twenty-one days including weekends per year.
-Post-graduate year 2 and above are entitled to twenty-eight days including weekends per year.
-Vacation leave must be used during the calendar year.
+Post-graduate year 1 trainees are entitled to twenty-one days per year, including weekends.
+Post-graduate year 2 and above are entitled to twenty-eight days per year, including weekends.
+Vacation leave must be used during the academic year and does not roll over to subsequent years of training.